tshu-w/EMBer/data/ali/README.md

 ## Statistics

-The statisstics of bechmarks is as follow:
+The statistics of benchmarks is as follow:

 <table>
 <thead>